qiime2/docs/source/tutorials/moving-pictures.rst

      --i-table gut-table.qza \
      --o-composition-table comp-gut-table.qza

-We can then run ANCOM on the ``Subject`` category to determine what features differ in abundance across the gut samples of the two subjects.
+We can then run ANCOM on the ``Subject`` column to determine what features differ in abundance across the gut samples of the two subjects.

 .. command-block::

    qiime composition ancom \
      --i-table comp-gut-table.qza \
      --m-metadata-file sample-metadata.tsv \
-     --m-metadata-category Subject \
+     --m-metadata-column Subject \
      --o-visualization ancom-Subject.qzv

 .. question::